Jana Duggar charged with endangering the welfare of a minor - NewsBreak

 NORTHWEST ARKANSAS (KNWA/KFTA) — Jana Duggar, 31, was charged with endangering the welfare of a minor this fall, according to a filing in the Washington County District Court, Elm Springs Department.Josh Duggar trial ends: The conclusion and the guilty verdict

-She has pleaded not guilty and has a court date set for Jan.
-10, 2022.
+She has pleaded not guilty, and has a court date set for January 10, 2022.

 This is a developing story and will be updated.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.